Impact of ionization and electron density gradients in X-ray reflection spectroscopy measurements: Discussion and conclusions

-From the residuals of the three models (Fig.~\ref{fig:figure2}, Fig.~\ref{fig:figure3}, and Fig.~\ref{fig:figure4}), we do not see any significant difference among the fits of {\tt relxill\_nk}, {\tt relxillion\_nk}, and {\tt relxilldgrad\_nk}.
-If we compare their $\chi^2$, we see that {\tt relxillion\_nk} provides the best fit for GS~1354--645 and GRS~1739--278, but the value of the ionization index is modest: $\alpha_\xi < 0.4$.
-In the case of GRS~1915+105, the best fit is provided by {\tt relxilldgrad\_nk}, but just because the data require a higher electron density: indeed $n_{\rm in}$ is stuck at the maximum value allowed by the model, but $\alpha_{\rm n}$ is close to zero and therefore we have an almost constant electron density.
 The fact that {\tt relxillion\_nk} can fit better the data than {\tt relxill\_nk} is understandable: even if the ionization gradient in the disk is modest in these sources, a non-vanishing ionization gradient is required.
-The fact that {\tt relxillion\_nk} can provide a lower $\chi^2$ than {\tt relxilldgrad\_nk} for GS~1354--645 and GRS~1739--278 is presumably related to the limitations imposed by the {\tt xillverD} table, in which $E_{\rm cut}$ is fixed to 300~keV.
-In particular for the observation of GRS~1739--278, where the fit requires a low value of $E_{\rm cut}$, this is an important limitation and we find a larger difference between $\chi^2$ of {\tt relxillion\_nk} and {\tt relxilldgrad\_nk}.
-This issue should be fixed in the next version of {\tt relxilldgrad\_nk} using a reflection table with free $E_{\rm cut}$.
-We note that if we had used a free reflection fraction in {\tt relxilldgrad\_nk}, as it would have been required in a consistent model, the difference of $\chi^2$ between {\tt relxillion\_nk} and {\tt relxilldgrad\_nk} would have been even larger.
-The limitations of the {\tt xillverD} table with $E_{\rm cut} = 300$~keV cancel the advantages of the more sophisticated model in {\tt relxilldgrad\_nk}.
+The fact that {\tt relxillion\_nk} can provide a lower $\chi^2$ than {\tt relxilldgrad\_nk} for GS~1354--645 and GRS~1739--278 may be related to the limitations imposed by the {\tt xillverD} table, in which $E_{\rm cut}$ is fixed to 300~keV.
+In particular for the observation of GRS~1739--278, where the fit requires a low value of $E_{\rm cut}$, this may be an important limitation and explain a larger difference between $\chi^2$ of {\tt relxillion\_nk} and {\tt relxilldgrad\_nk} (even if we do not see clear residuals in the bottom panel of Fig.~\ref{fig:figure3} to support such a conclusion).
+However, for a conclusive answer we should wait for the next version of {\tt relxilldgrad\_nk}, which will use a reflection table with free $E_{\rm cut}$.
+We note that if we had used a free reflection fraction in {\tt relxilldgrad\_nk} rather than adding {\tt cutoffpl}, as it would have been required in a consistent model, the difference of $\chi^2$ between the models with {\tt relxillion\_nk} and {\tt relxilldgrad\_nk} would have been even larger, because we would have one less free parameter.

 We note that the only discrepancy among the reflection models is in the estimate of the high-energy cutoff in the spectrum of the corona.
 For GS~1354--645 and GRS~1739--278, the value of $E_{\rm cut}$ inferred by {\tt relxill\_nk} is about half the value obtained by {\tt relxillion\_nk}, while the comparison with the best-fit found by {\tt relxilldgrad\_nk} is not straightforward because of the already mentioned point of the {\tt xillverD} table.
 Such a discrepancy is not present in the fits of GRS~1915+105 presumably because of the very modest ionization gradient required by that observation.